I take senior technical leaders to the next level.

 Why Founders and CTOs Need a Coach

-• Hiring and managing high-performing engineering teams
+• Building and scaling high-performing engineering teams

 Coaching vs Mentoring